Term of the Moment

 Definition: IA-64

-(Intel Architecture-64) The 64-bit architecture used in Intel's Itanium family of CPU chips.
+(Intel Architecture-64) The 64-bit architecture used in Intel's now-legacy Itanium family of CPU chips.
 The Itanium line was launched in 2001 and discontinued in 2021.
 Engineered for server processing, IA-64 was designed when millions of transistors on a chip were commonplace, which was two decades after Intel developed its first x86 CPUs.
 See Itanium and x86-64.

 Recompilation Required